angular/angular/aio/content/guide/universal.md

 * The `module` property must be **commonjs** which can be required into our server application.

 * The `angularCompilerOptions` section guides the AOT compiler:
-  * `entryModule` - the root module of the server application, expressed as `path/to/file#ClassName`.
+  * `entryModule`: the root module of the server application, expressed as `path/to/file#ClassName`.

 {@a universal-webpack-configuration}

 ### Universal Webpack configuration

-Universal applications doesn't need any extra Webpack configuration, the CLI takes care of that for you, but since the server is a typescript application, you will use Webpack to transpile it.
+Universal applications don't need any extra Webpack configuration, the CLI takes care of that for you, but since the server is a typescript application, you will use Webpack to transpile it.

 Create a `webpack.server.config.js` file in the project root directory with the following code.